cardflopper/boardgamerules/lost-legends.md

 1. Reveal: If there is no monster next to the Monster deck, draw one.
 This is called the **open monster**
 2. Select:
     * Monster in front of player?
-Proceed with Attack or Pass monster to left.
+Proceed with Attack or Pass monster then gain a new monster (draw from the deck or the open monster)
-    * No Monster in front of player?
-Take the open monster or draw one from the deck.
-Place this monster in front of the player.
-If deck is empty skip rest of the player's battle.
+    * No Monster in front of player? gain a new monster (draw from the deck or the open monster).
+    * If a player can't gain a new monster (from the deck or an open monster), then skip their battle.
 3. Attack: Choose a weapon to battle with.
 No weapon = default 1 melee damage
 4. Monster Attacks:
     * Player or monster defeated? go to step 5